Heritage Stargazing

 These sessions are designed for families, couples and individuals.
 If you have a larger organised group of adults, youth or children, please enquire about a special group booking.
 Email us now

-*Note that if the weather is poor, your session may be cancelled at 5pm.
+*Note that if the weather is poor (cloudy, wet or windy), your session may be cancelled by 5pm.
 You will be notified by email and/or text, and receive a refund.
-The observatory dome cannot be opened if it is wet as the telescope is a valuable antique; therefore the observatory dome may be closed at short notice during your session, but the astronomers will still show you the telescope and dome, and lead a talk about astronomy in the exhibition room.
+The observatory dome cannot be opened if it is wet or windy as the telescope is a valuable antique; therefore the observatory dome may be closed at short notice during your session, but the astronomers will still show you the telescope and dome, and lead a talk about astronomy in the exhibition room.

 Images: (1) Moon, (2) Jupiter and (3) Jewel Box star cluster.
 These images were taken with a camera attached to the Townsend Telescope by Townsend Observer Vincent Thompson.